58QS Subject Rankings

 On Campus

-In your first year, you will gain broad training in biomedical science and will begin to study the cellular and molecular basis of human diseases as well as basic biochemistry, cell biology, pathology and microbiology.
+In your first year, you will gain broad training in biomedical sciences and will begin to study the cellular and molecular basis of human diseases as well as basic biochemistry, cell biology, pathology, microbiology and virology.

-In your second year, you will study molecular genetics and learn skills in recombinant DNA technology which underpins research in many cutting-edge laboratories.
+In your second year, you will study molecular genetics and learn skills in recombinant DNA technology which underpin research in many cutting-edge laboratories.

-In your final year, you will choose options from various units.
-You will also undertake a research project or scientific dissertation working in a research or teaching laboratory in the Biomedical Sciences Building or one of the hospitals.
+In your third year, you will choose options from various units on offer.
+You will also undertake a grant proposal or research project working in our research projects laboratory in the Biomedical Sciences Building or one of the hospitals.
 These units and the research project reflect our research strengths in the areas of cancer biology, stem cell biology and regenerative medicine, and infection and immunology.

-A four-year BSc Cellular and Molecular Medicine with Study in Industry is also available by transfer after securing a placement during your second year.
+A four-year course in BSc Cellular and Molecular Medicine with Study in Industry is also available by transfer after securing a placement during your second year.

 Admission Requirements